Impact!

 Some doctors and partners have called us the “Doctors Without Borders” within the state of Sucre!

-• The enormous and unsatisfied demand for primary, secondary and tertiary health care in our area far exceeds our current funding and capacity to provide, but we have infrastructure in place and are ready and eager to expand our services with your support.
+- The enormous and unsatisfied demand for health care in our area far exceeds our current funding and capacity to provide, but we have significant infrastructure and personnel in place and are ready and eager to expand our services with your support.

 Big impact in just one generation!